A New Property Protected in the Clear Lake Corridor – Ayotte’s Point Woods

 “We were delighted to work with the Kawartha Land Trust to see the land we love protected in perpetuity and know there will always be a safe haven for the many birds and deer that enjoy the forests on the property, now known as Ayotte’s Point Woods,” said Jane Darling.

-KLT is also working with many other land owners in the Kawarthas, including the Stony-Clear-White Lakes areas who are interested in protecting additional lands for conservation.
+KLT is also working with many other landowners in the Kawarthas, including the Stony-Clear-White Lakes areas who are interested in protecting additional lands for conservation.

 We hope you enjoy this series of videos and photos from the celebration!